gridpoint-com/svg_island/README.md

 MEKS: Well given all these benefits for our use case this must be super hard to implement.

 Mark: Actually in 3 simple steps we can take our existing functionality and get it working with streams.
 First, we add our chart line coordinates to a stream on our LiveView's mount.
-Second, we use stream_insert to add the latest_line into our stream.
+Second, we use stream_insert to add the latest_line into the stream.
 Third, we change our comprehension to iterate over the stream instead of socket assigns.

 ---